sachinh19/slack-themes/CONTRIBUTING.md

 ### How to contribute?

-1. Fork this repository
+1. Fork this repository.
+2. Clone this repository locally on your machine and move into the slack-themes folder.
-2. Create a branch with a name appropriate to the task, preferably the theme name if you are using adding a custom theme.
+4. Create a branch with a name appropriate to the task, preferably the theme name if you are adding a custom theme.
-3. Commit the changes to that branch in your forked repository.
+6. Commit the changes to that branch in your cloned repository.
+Pushed the changes to your forked repository branch with the same name.
-4. Send a Pull Request and wait for approval/comments.
+7. Create a Pull Request and wait for approval/comments.

 ### Adding your custom theme